Search

 Qualified Contract

-The Internal Revenue Code, Section 42(h)(6)(E)(i)(II) created a provision that housing credit agencies respond to the request for presentation of a qualified contract for HTC projects with expiring compliance periods.
+The Internal Revenue Code, Section 42(h)(6)(E)(i)(II) created a provision that housing credit agencies respond to a request for presentation of a qualified contract for HTC projects with expiring compliance periods.
 The request for presentation of a qualified contract is a request that the housing credit agency find a buyer (who will continue to operate the property as a qualified low-income property) to purchase the property for a qualified contract price pursuant to IRS regulations.

 Required Documents